 Master of Public Policy

 The Master of Public Policy (M.P.P.) program is a two-year professional degree program administered by the School of Social Ecology.
-The program provides training for highly motivated and talented individuals to become leaders at the local, state, national, and international level in the development and management of policies that lead to a more effective public sector, a more productive private sector, and more vibrant communities.
+The program provides training for highly motivated and talented individuals to become leaders at the local, state, national, and international level in the development and implementation of policies that lead to a more effective public sector, a more productive private sector, and more vibrant communities.

 Requirements